-Scones are the most popular item on the tea room menu.
-They are an essential part of an English afternoon tea served with clotted cream and jam, but they can be so much more.
+Scones are the most popular item on the tea room menu and they are fairly easy to make so here is my Easy Scone Recipe.
+Homemade scones are an essential part of an English afternoon tea served with clotted cream and jam, but they can be so much more.

 Try splitting and toasting them – perfect dripping with butter after a winter walk, especially if you have an old fashioned toasting fork and an open fire.

 Self Raising Flour (1Ib / 450 grams / 3 cups)

 Softened Butter (4oz / 110 grams / 1/2 cup )

 Caster Sugar (2oz / 55 grams / 1/4 cup)